Classical ballet

 He himself performed the sinister Drosselmeyer in Act I, who is transformed into the Prince in Act II.

 Nureyev was famous for his elevation: the ability to jump.
-The photograph shows the way he created harmonious patterns in the air just as much as on the ground.
+He created harmonious patterns in the air just as much as on the ground.